How I Vibe: Endless Events

 Christl said it was important to find a truly collaborative solution they could share with their audience.
 (The Endless team openly shares their favorite new tech on their blog .
 This way, clients always know what’s new and other event planners can find new solutions for their own pursuits.)

-Searching for a tool like the Vibe interactive whiteboard made sense for Curran’s remote-first company for a lot of reasons.
+Searching for a tool like the Vibe Board made sense for Curran’s remote-first company for a lot of reasons.
 For one thing, his team is accustomed to using touchscreens and styluses.
 They also love to collaborate through illustrations and writing in a shared space.
 “When we discovered that we needed a larger format to do that within our home offices, [choosing Vibe] was a no-brainer, for sure,” Curran said.

 “As the events industry got shaken up over the pandemic and trying to figure out how to go remote, people have been craving ways to interact with each other, especially now that all attendees are attending events from their homes,” Curran said.
 “And I definitely think there’s a future in the ability for attendees to have systems like Vibe at their home to be able to conference in, watch presentations, to collaborate, take notes, and draw together.
 I think that tools like Vibe are definitely the future of events…creating that true live interaction.”

 How the team uses Vibe

 So far, every facet of the Endless Events organization has integrated the Vibe Board into their daily workflow.

 Shannon Uribe, who oversees the operations department, said, “We’ve been using [Vibe] to collaborate not only with each other but also clients.
 A lot of what [the operations team does] are the logistics, timelines, and workflows for events, so Vibe allows us to be more creative and work outside of the box of a typical spreadsheet or PowerPoint.”